1DanielSC/LeetCode/README.md

 This repository was designed for uploading my LeetCode solutions.

-In addition, not only will I add the complexity of each solution sooner or later, but also explanation for each problem that I've resolved.
+Moreover, I'll add the complexity of each solution sooner or later along with explanation for each problem that I have resolved so far.